 Journal Club is held monthly.
 One fellow is assigned to provide the article and lead the discussion.
 Historical papers in the field of Child Psychiatry are reviewed, as well as contemporary articles to answer clinical questions.
 During Case Conferences, fellows are assigned on a rotating basis to present an outpatient treatment case to an interdisciplinary group.

-In addition to the above mentioned lectures, fellows are expected to attend 4-6 series of lectures that are focused on specialized topic.
+In addition to the above mentioned lectures, fellows are expected to attend 4-6 series of lectures that are focused on specialized topics.
 These topics include:

 - Psychotherapy, including CBT, DBT, Mentalization Based Therapy, Play Therapy, Interpersonal Therapy, Psychodynamic Psychotherapy